Your budgies’ diet

 Your budgies’ diet is really important to their health and happiness – and they need plenty of exercise, too.

-Follow our vets’ tips and give your bird a well-rounded diet.
+Follow our vets’ tips and give your birds a well-rounded diet.

 Feeding your budgie

-- Good quality pellet budgie food.
-We recommend pelleted foods because they contain all the right nutrients in the right amounts.
-Follow the feeding guidelines on the back of the packet and replace any uneaten food every day.
+- Good quality, pellet budgie food as their ‘base’ diet.
+We recommend pelleted foods specially designed for budgies because they contain the right nutrients in the right amounts.
+Pellets are better than seeds because your budgies can’t just pick their favourites.
+Follow the feeding guidelines on the back of the packet and make sure to give them fresh pellets every day.

 - Water should be available at all times.
 You can buy a suitable water drinker from pet shops.
 Clean it every day to keep water fresh and safe to drink.

 We now know that budgies do not usually need grit.
 This was historically recommended to help them grind their food but budgies can actually easily digest the ingredients in modern budgie pellets.
 Too much grit can cause more harm than good, so avoid it unless it’s been specifically recommended for your bird.

 Introducing new foods to your budgies’ diet

 Changing your budgies’ diet suddenly can give them an upset stomach and can make them quite poorly.
 It’s best to introduce new foods slowly over at least a week rather than giving them lots all at once.